Birds of Kauai Feature image

 Habitat

 These birds[4] live in various habitats, including urban areas, forests, and woodlands.
-They prefer to live in grasslands, reed beds, and cultivated areas where they can easily feed themselves.
+They prefer to live in grasslands, reed beds, and cultivated areas where they easily can feed themselves.

 Behavior